Chickensalad303/SpIpod/README.md

 ```

 Now just save and close.
 Thats it, now the driver should be installed and run on boot.
+### NOTICE: since we are using the default openbox desktop environment, the display might still be black.
+To to test if its working, you can log onto your Pi using vnc, you should be able to right click to open certain apps.
+These actions should also be visible on the your display.

 # Raspotify Setup